scenarioo/scenarioo-js/README.md

 webdriver-manager update
 ```

-Otherwise you might have to define special scripts in your package.json file to use the command line tools from project's npm dependencies.
-Which of course is even the best solution to use protractor not as a global dependency.
+Otherwise you might have to define special scripts in your `package.json` file to use the command line tools from project's npm dependencies.
+This would be the preferred way of using protractor as a non-global dependency.

 ### Configuration